 On the left side, you can see that simple compression doesn’t separate the fascia fibers.

-On the right side, you see that changes in the length of the muscle separates the fascia collagen fibers and removes the tissue restriction.
+On the right side, you see that changes in the length of the muscle separate the fascia collagen fibers and remove the tissue restriction.

 You need to create that micro-movement while you compress the tissue.